MMMartt/hust-courses-to-ics/README.md

 # change dir
 cd hust-courses-to-ics
 # install packages
-npm install
+npm i
 # edit and save it as 'student-info.json'
-vi src/student-info-sample.json
+cp configs/student-info-sample.json configs/student-info.json
-cp src/student-info-sample.json src/student-info.json
+vi configs/student-info.json
 # ps: you should be using vim
 # if you are using Emacs, there is probably somthing wrong with you
 # if you are using something that is not a real code editor, that is even worse